 “Agreements are not possible when one person is losing.
 Separation is more likely.”

 Openly share your likes and dislikes.
 This opens the door for your needs to be met more often.
 If you like something; in the bedroom, the kitchen, or have other interests, tell your partner.
 By guessing what you like, they stand little chance of getting it right.

 Resentment comes when we aren’t getting our needs met.
 At it’s worst, we are resentful to another person for not meeting needs – they don’t even know about!
 The more you share what you want, the more likely you are to get it.

 Radical listening is a version of listening where you do one thing.
 Listen very closely.

 i) Listen without interrupting. ii) Let her/him express what’s on their mind. iii) Repeat back what they said. iv) Try not to take it personally.
 If you are a problem solving kind of guy like me, ask, “would you like any feedback on that?”
 Be totally okay for them to say no.

-Being understanding is a powerful way to create intimacy.
-Being truly heard can be a new experience for many people.
-It can be a relief to know you can speak and have someone hold space for just listening.
+Being understanding is a powerful way to create intimacy, in any relationship.
+Getting truly heard can be a new experience for many people.
 Be a ‘radical listener’ and request that you be heard on what’s important to you too.

 8. Avoid Contempt In Communication

 Dr. John Gottman of the University of Washington, a foremost expert on couple studies, concluded after over twenty years of research that the single, best predictor of divorce is when one or both partners show contempt in the relationship.